 A PIA should take into account the purpose for such a system and the impact that recording may have on an individual’s privacy.
 Decide whether the proposed system can be justified as proportionate to the reason it is required.
 Read on to find out if you need to conduct such an assessment….

 The Surveillance Camera Commission recommends that a privacy impact assessment is carried out when any of the following apply:

 Cameras are added or removed from systems

-- When conducting a review of your system to ensure that it is justified.
-This is in accordance with Principle 10 of the Surveillance Camera Code of Practice and with the ICO CCTV code of practice.
-Businesses should conduct this review once a year
+- When conducting a review of your system to ensure that it is justified (in accordance with Principle 10 of the Surveillance Camera Code of Practice and with the ICO CCTV code of practice).
+It is recommended that businesses conduct this review once a year.

 Cameras are moved or change position

 - When you are changing the location or field of view of a camera or any such similar changes